-In the long-term, there are also concerns that climate change threatens blood supplies by altering the distribution of vector-borne diseases.
-These long-term changes will also continue to impact weather-related delays to donation, and the storage of blood products.
+In the long term, there are also concerns that climate change threatens blood supplies by altering the distribution of vector-borne diseases.
+These long-term changes will also continue to impact weather-related delays to donation and the storage of blood products.
 (Climate change is serious business, people!)

 Stage 9: Blood donation centre: The final stop on the scavenger hunt was the blood donation centre at Lauriston Place.
-I love this place, because it is one of the places where the magic happens.
+I love this place because it is one of the places where the magic happens.
 What magic, you ask?
 The magic of giving life through giving blood.

 If you have never given blood before, it’s not too late to start.
 It is a relatively painless process, but it can literally save someone’s life.
 Like mine!

 So yeah, it really was a bloody fantastic day!
 I especially found it interesting because of my own experiences with a rare blood disease.
-In fact, I had been quite ill (and in hospital!) in the lead-up to the event and am still not at full recovery.
+In fact, I had been quite ill (and in hospital!) in the lead-up to the event and am still not fully recovered.
 Because of that, I wasn’t sure if I would be able to make it to the event, let alone complete the journey.
 But I am very pleased to say I did it.
 Although, it really did take a lot out of me

-My next blood-related adventure takes place in a few days’ time.
+My next blood-related adventure takes place in a few days.
 That’s when I will be back at the haematology clinic for a follow-up from this most recent platelet crash.
 I am feeling quite confident that I will be well on the way to “fixed” and that I shouldn’t require any further treatment (although I expect there will be at least some level of monitoring, as always).

 Thank you again to the event team.
 You did an amazing job.